Metacor/Minecraft-Speedrun-Guide/readme.md

 	* *if you fail the One-Cycle: hit the Dragon's Head Hitbox with your Stone Axe*
 		* *don't try to crit it, just stand normally and attack it with fully charged attacks*
 		* *you can hit the Dragon ~6 times (50+ Damage) before the Dragon will fly away, causing you to wait for another cycle*
-			* *if you haven't destroyed the End Crystals, this will result in a Reset*
+			* *if you haven't destroyed the End Crystals, failing to defeat the Dragon at this point will result in a Reset*

 <br/>